 The College requires three letters of recommendation.
 One committee letter of recommendation will satisfy the three-letter requirement.
 We strongly recommend submitting two academic references, preferably from two science professors.
 A third letter from a dental professional that an applicant shadows is highly preferred.
 Letters will only be accepted via The Associated American Dental Schools Application Service (AADSAS).
 Paper recommendations or emailed letters are not accepted at UIC.

 An on-campus interview is required.
 Interviews are held October through March.
 Selected students will be notified electronically and on the AADSAS student web portal if they are selected for an interview.
-Candidates should NOT call and request an interview.
+Candidates should not request an interview.
 The interview will be extended by the College's Admissions Office at the approval of the Admissions Committee.
 Interview days are typically a half day in duration and conclude by early afternoon.